oblac/jodd-site/content/doc/props.md

 ### valueTrimRight

-Specifies if values shoould be trimmed from the right.
+Specifies if values should be trimmed from the right.

 ### ignorePrefixWhitespacesOnNewLine